KPZ Equation from non-simple variations on open ASEP: Heat Kernel Estimates I -- Preliminaries

-Combining the estimates \eqref{eq:NashPrelimCptPrelim}, \eqref{eq:NashPrelimCptST}, and \eqref{eq:NashPrelimCptLT} completes the proof. \end{proof} Provided this a priori pointwise upper bound for the heat kernel $\bar{\mathscr{U}}_{S,T}^{N,0}$ corresponding to the nearest-neighbor Laplacian, we obtain a general functional inequality reminiscent of the classical Nash-Sobolev inequality although with an additional quantity arising from the optimal long-time behavior of the upper bound in Lemma \ref{lemma:NashPrelimCpt}. \begin{lemma} Define the operator $\mathscr{D} = -\Delta$; this operator is self-adjoint with respect to the uniform "discrete Lebesgue" measure when equipped with Neumann boundary conditions $\mathscr{A}_{\pm} = 0$; moreover, it is positive semidefinite.
+Combining the estimates \eqref{eq:NashPrelimCptPrelim}, \eqref{eq:NashPrelimCptST}, and \eqref{eq:NashPrelimCptLT} completes the proof. \end{proof} {Given} this a priori pointwise upper bound for the heat kernel {$\bar{\mathbf{P}}^{N,0}$} corresponding to the nearest-neighbor Laplacian, we obtain a general functional inequality reminiscent of the classical Nash-Sobolev inequality {but} with an additional term, {which arises} from the optimal long-time behavior of the upper bound in Lemma \ref{lemma:NashPrelimCpt}. \begin{lemma}\fsp Define the operator $\mathscr{L} = -\Delta$; this operator is self-adjoint with respect to the uniform ``discrete Lebesgue" measure when equipped with Neumann boundary conditions $\mathscr{A}_{\pm} = 0$; it is positive semidefinite.
+Moreover, {given any $\varphi: \mathbb{I}_{N,0} \to \R$,}